 Performance numbers are gross of management fees and custodial fees, but net of all trading expenses (transaction costs).
 In addition, non-reclaimable withholding taxes are deducted in the performance numbers.
 Norges Bank Investment Management does not operate with a fee schedule as mutual funds typically do.
-The management expense ratio for the Pension Fund as a whole was 6 basis points for 2017, up from 5 basis points in 2016.
+The management expense ratio for the Pension Fund as a whole was 5 basis points for 2018, down from 6 basis points in 2017.
+For this equity management composite, the management costs were 6 basis points for 2018, compared with 7 basis points in 2017.

-Performance results: Government Pension Fund Global, fixed income
+Performance results: Government Pension Fund Global, fixed income 31 December 1997 - 31 December 2018

-31 December 2017

-31 December 1997 - 31 December 2017

-Reported assets currency: Norwegian kroner Reported returns currency: Currency basket
+Report presented as at:31 December 2018Reported assets' currency:Norwegian kronerReported returns' currency:Currency basket1